proballstar/atlas/README.md

 @TODO: Aaron on your linux go to honeycomb and run python server.py then u will see a link to go to. hover over and it will show u the command

-@TODO: Rohan make docs for OnBoard, Aaron supply OS for machine running the code
+@TODO: Rohan make docs for OnBoard, Aaron supply OS for machine ruhitnning the code

 **Website**